 I'm still working on a site-wide review criteria that I can apply to my reviews, and hopefully as these reviews become more standardized, I will be able to format these reviews similarly for good side-by-side comparison.
 For EyeGuru, I evaluated the site for content, appearance, organization, readability, uniqueness, and universal appeal, and gave an overall score.
 I will explain my scores below.

 The content that EyeGuru offers is very high-yield and detailed.
 They certainly deliver on their goal of being succinct and clinically oriented.
 The main reason why I couldn't give a rating higher than 90% was because while the articles were very good, the work is still ongoing - there are still pages that are unfinished, the flashcards are not yet available, and the blog has not been established yet.
 I'm excited to see what the future brings for this team though!

-Perhaps I’m biased because I’m a bit self-conscious of how “bare bones” this site is aesthetically.
+Perhaps I'm biased because I'm a bit self-conscious of how "bare bones" this site is aesthetically.
 Most medical education sites, especially ones run by medical professionals, tend to be fairly basic and (dare I say it) boring to look at.
-I suppose I feel comfortable saying it because right now this site lacks significant aesthetic appeal (though changes are coming!)
+I suppose I feel comfortable saying it because I've had to work hard to make the site look more appealing over the years.